Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 His pals at security demanded to know what my foam roller was for (spoiler alert: my leg).
 The situation served to strengthen my resolve and confirmed that I will never be visiting Egypt again.

-#4.
-There was nothing I could do to stave off unwanted male attention.
+#5.
+There was nothing I could do to stave off unwanted male attention

-Here’s the thing — Like I said before, I approached visiting Egypt with an open mind (not visiting to chance things, visiting to learn things).
 Well aware of the narrative I’ve been fed about Muslim culture, I wanted to be proven wrong and had a sole objective in mind: observe the culture without judgement.
+I approached visiting Egypt with an open mind (not visiting to change things, visiting to learn).

 Egypt is an impoverished country, there’s no two ways about it.
 As such, people will do anything in their power to earn something, anything, and will offer things or services you probably don’t need.